Emanuel-Goldman/Hourly_Crypto_Mean_Reverting/README.md

 ## Overview

 This project builds and tests an **algorithmic trading strategy** for the **cryptocurrency market**.
-The goal is to determine whether technical, sentiment, and fundamental indicators contain **predictive power** for short-term market direction — and to use those predictions to design profitable trading signals.
+The goal is to determine whether technical, sentiment, and fundamental indicators contain **predictive power** for short-term mean reversion — and to use those predictions to design profitable trading signals.

 ---